adelphi-ed-tech/au-courses/courses/mlearning.md

 ### Tech Report

-Working in groups, students will present a "Tech Report" on an aspect of mobile technology.
-Groups will prepare 7-8 slides for a slidecast which they will post on their blog (teammates will link to/cross-post it).
-They will also post an annotated list of resources (e.g. websites, press, and scholarly articles) related to their topic.
+Working in pairs, students will present a "Tech Report" on an aspect of mobile technology.
+Teams will prepare 7-8 slides for a slidecast which they will post on the Moodle along with an annotated list of resources (e.g. websites, press, and scholarly articles) related to their topic.
 Annotations should only be a few sentences.
+Each team will present their report in class.

 Example topics: